MVeszpremi/M202_Solar_Tracker/docs/report.md

 9. System Reliability: Monitor anomalies, downtimes, and errors to establish reliability.
 10. Code Stability and Maintenance: Audit software upkeep prerequisites by tracing bugs and upgrades.

-* Motivation & Objective: What are you trying to do and why? (plain English without jargon)
-* State of the Art & Its Limitations: How is it done today, and what are the limits of current practice?
-* Novelty & Rationale: What is new in your approach and why do you think it will be successful?
-* Potential Impact: If the project is successful, what difference will it make, both technically and broadly?
-* Challenges: What are the challenges and risks?
-* Requirements for Success: What skills and resources are necessary to perform the project?
-* Metrics of Success: What are metrics by which you would check for success?

 # 2. Related Work
 ## 2.a.
 Papers